Terms & Conditions

 2. Branding and Trademarks.
 Any branding, re-branding, logo design, or other activity involving the creation or launching of any trademark or service mark, such services do not include trademark or service mark search, clearance search, infringement search or other such legal services.
 The responsibility for securing such legal services falls solely with Customer.

 3. Website Legal Text.
-Website design, creation or development does not include drafting any legal or policy documents, such as Terms and Conditions, Privacy Policies, or Sales and Return Policies.
+Software or Website design, creation or development does not include drafting any legal or policy documents, such as Terms and Conditions, Privacy Policies, or Sales and Return Policies.
 The responsibility for securing legal services to create these documents falls solely with Customer.

 4. Search Engine Optimization.
 In the event that Customer requests Worthwhile to undertake search engine optimization (SEO), Worthwhile cannot guarantee specific placement within a particular search engine.
 The SEO process reacts to the modifications and performance parameters of the search engines themselves, for which Worthwhile has no control.
 Due to the competitive nature and constant altering of the search engines, Worthwhile cannot guarantee that any achieved rankings will last for any period of time or will be consistent for each search performed.
 Placement and admission to search engines can take in excess of 16 weeks.